Federal Council for the Advancement of Aborigines and Torres Strait Islanders: Foundation (1958)

 From 14 February to 16 February 1958, a meeting was held in Willard Hall, in Wakefield Street, Adelaide, attended by 12 delegates from nine Aboriginal rights and welfare leagues and 12 observers.
 The meeting culminated in the foundation of the Federal Council for Aboriginal Advancement, designed to unite existing lobby groups, with a goal to help "the Aboriginal people of Australia to become self-reliant, self-supporting members of the community".
+Among others, Labor Party MP for the Division of Wills in Victoria, Gordon Bryant, who was president of the Aborigines Advancement League (AAL) from 1957 to 1964, was a founding member.

 This was the first national body representing Aboriginal interests.
 Longtime campaigner for Aboriginal rights and one of the oldest delegates and then president of the Aborigines Advancement League of South Australia, Charles Duguid, was elected as the first president.
 Only groups which had "earned themselves the right to be considered seriously as organisations fighting on behalf of Aborigines" and some newer groups which had proven worthy were invited.
 Different lobby groups focussed on different aspects of Aboriginal welfare or rights and members varied in composition, but they all desired to effect change.
 It was hard to measure success, but all contributed to changing public opinion to an acceptance that Aboriginal people deserved rights.

 To this aim, five key principles were established: